 7. How does my student audition?

 When a part fits their age range, they should sign up with the front desk for a time slot.
 They may come early to read the scripts, or sometimes the scenes or monologues will be available before the audition.
 For most auditions, there is no need to memorize or prepare a piece.
 Musical auditions will require singing, but no prepared songs.
 Some auditions are improv based as well.
 Please be prepared that often the auditions run late!
-Sometimes there will also be a “call back” audition, which means your actor made it past the first round.
+Sometimes there will also be a “call back” audition, which means your actor made it past the first round and another audition is needed.

 8. What if my child is not cast?